Introduction

 Review

-The Ambushers is the worst entry in the series for a number of reasons.
+The Ambushers is the worst entry in the series for several reasons.
 First and foremost, it’s boring.
-It also doesn’t contain many laughs and the only one that is actually funny is a one-liner delivered by a gay hairdresser in a Paul Lynde style.
+It also doesn’t contain many laughs and the only one that is funny is a one-liner delivered by a gay hairdresser in a Paul Lynde style.

 The opening credits are nothing like those of the previous two movies.
 Instead, they are a bizarre montage of Slaygirls (female operatives that work with Helm and other operatives) doing things like riding horses on the beach and wandering around grassy meadows.
 It’s more akin to what you might see on something like The Monkees television series, than in a major motion picture, especially with the theme song blaring over it.